hunzhiwange/framework/README.md

 Documentation for the framework can be found on the [QueryPHP website](http://www.queryphp.com).

+## Thanks

+Thanks my colleague [John.mao](https://github.com/maosea0125) for your selfless help in the development of this project and and let me have a new understanding, it makes QueryPHP more beautiful.

 ## License

 The QueryPHP framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).